-Organizers created scores of local groups, usually with a designated BACH (Business Alliance for Commerce in Hemp) representative dedicated to the four goals of the organization.
-It also provided support materials for local activists as well as for “Hemp Club” reform groups on college campuses all over America.
+Organizers created scores of local groups, usually with a designated local Business Alliance for Commerce in Hemp representative dedicated to promoting the goals and strategies of BACH.
+The AHC also provided support materials for local activists as well as for “Hemp Club” reform groups on college campuses all over America.
 By the time the AHC stopped holding meetings in Southern California, it had launched hundreds of satellite groups working on cannabis reform, each having a local and national focus.

 The core principle of the AHC was to define, test and disseminate organizing and educational literature that empower local activists to do their own networking among the community, academia and political powers that be.
 The group also sponsored events, press conferences, film screenings (Hemp for Victory) and provided volunteer personnel for events and to staff the Hemp Hotline, a telephone hotline service sponsored by BACH, to respond to activists and other inquiries nationally with information, literature and direct involvement.